locness3/chestnut/README.md

 For Arch or Manjaro Linux users, there is a package for the latest release made available via AUR.
 To install:
 <pre><code>pacaur -S chestnut</code></pre>

+For other users see the installation instructions in Install.md